Is texting while driving still a concern?

 What can you do about texting while driving and mobile web use?

-Distracted driving threatens the lives of many drivers, passengers, and pedestrians every day.
-However, you can help fight against distracted driving by avoiding dangerous habits such as texting while driving, accessing your mobile phone while driving, among other risky behaviors.
+Get to know the distracted driving laws in your state.
+Distracted driving threatens the lives of many drivers, passengers and pedestrians every day.
+However, you can help fight against distracted driving by avoiding dangerous habits such as texting while driving or accessing your mobile phone while driving, among other risky behaviors.

 About the survey

-In August 2016, the State Farm Mutual Automobile Insurance Company (State Farm) Strategic Resources Department conducted an online survey with adults 18 and older to examine their attitudes and behaviors regarding distracted driving.
-This survey was the eighth wave of a study first conducted in August 2009.
+In August 2020, the State Farm Mutual Automobile Insurance Company (State Farm) Strategic Resources Department conducted an online survey with adults 18 and older to examine their attitudes and behaviors regarding distracted driving.
+This survey was the ninth wave of a study first conducted in August 2009.